hadron-sclang/hadron/README.md

 # Hadron

 Hadron is a re-implementation of the [SuperCollider](https://supercollider.github.io/) language interpreter, designed to Just-In-Time (JIT) compile SuperCollider code into machine code instructions.
-Hadron is in early development stage and is not ready for use, but will hopefully one day be useful for the SuperCollider community.
+Hadron is in the pre-alpha development stage and is not ready for use, but will hopefully one day be useful for the SuperCollider community.

 The goals of Hadron are to make the SuperCollider language a *faster*, more *extensible*, and more *usable* programming language than ever before.